notofonts/noto-docs/src/descriptions/NotoSerifDisplay.md

-Noto Serif Display is a modulated (“serif”) design for texts in larger font sizes in the Latin script and in Cyrillic, Greek.
+Noto Serif Display is a modulated (“serif”) design for texts in larger font sizes in the European _Latin_ script and in _Cyrillic_, _Greek_.
 It has an italic variant, multiple weights and widths, contains 3,256 glyphs, 24 OpenType features, and supports 2,840 characters from 30 Unicode blocks.